noahehall/theBookOfNoah/0current/security/websecurity.md

   - never shae/reuse keys/creds across envs
   - secure administrative frontends: e.g. db login screens
   - treat third party services (e.g. facebook login) as you would third-party code; they are all vulnerable and high-target attack surfaces
+  - use web components to wrap client-side thirdparty codes, as it provides more granular permissions for code and page elements relative to the existing browser security sandbox model

 ### XML attacks